 Another way in which our schools are forging partnerships with maintained schools is through the sponsorship and co-sponsorship of the Government's academies and free schools programme in England.
 The following list names those HMC schools currently sponsoring or planning to sponsor either an academy or free school.

-- Canford School
+- Canford School (The Bourne Academy)

 - Eton College (Holyport College)